thn-nguyen/google-cyber-cert/linux-commands-manage-file-permissions/README.md

 ---

 ### Scenario
-As a security professional at a large organization, I am reviewing and managing file system permissions of the research team.
+As a security professional at a large organization, I am reviewing and managing file system permissions of the research team, through Linux Command-Line Interface (CLI) environment.

 ---